gerardo-junior/restgistry/README.md

 To access the api:

-Wait for message and open [localhost:8080](http://localhost:8080) in your browser
+Wait for message and open [localhost:8080](http://localhost:8080) in your browser to go to /api-doc

 To use a cli:
 ```bash